rezan83/context_api_task1/README.md

-# Convert from props to Context API
+# Convert from useState to useReducer

 ## Task:

-    You need to convert the React app from using props drilling to Context API
+    You need to convert the previous React app from using useState to useReducer

 ## Screen shots: